mieky/sideshow/README.md

 This is a common problem, and for good reasons.
 Many sites set an [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options) response header to tell the browser that this site should not be allowed inside a frame, and the browsers respect this.

-If you love speed and danger and are running Chrome, you can **at your own risk** work around this by either consciously [installing an extension that disables this security mechanism](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe), or starting the browser with `--disable-web-security`.
+If you love speed and danger and are running Chrome, you can **at your own risk** work around this by either consciously [installing an extension that disables this security mechanism](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe), or starting Chrome with `--disable-web-security`.
 After this, you should be able to use sideshow with i.e. the GitHub status page.

 ### Use URLs with special characters?